AnnaSeDab/Fithub2/README.md

 | merchandise | yes | yes |

 Ideally user would not be sent to 404 so that needs to be fixed.
-Also Merchandise contains all the merchandise including fitness plans which do ot show on merchandise page accesed form the menu, however there is no harm in access but could be fixed.
+Also Merchandise contains all the merchandise including fitness plans which do not show on merchandise page accessed form the menu, however there is no harm in access but could be fixed.

 ## Features